RyColeman/eSports_Betting_Portfolio_Recommender/README.md

 - In other words, it's quite possible that this feature space isn't including any new information that the betting market doesn't already have to make their predictions.

 ## Testing betting stategies:
 Once you have a model who's accuracy is hopefully above the market's baseline accuracy, then the next question is what is the most profitable betting strategy.
-Multiple betting strategies were explored:
+Multiple betting strategies were explored and profit outcomes were confirmed from running simulations on our collected data.

 ### 1. Threshold strategy:
 In this stragegy the user will place a bet on a team when ever the model predicts the probability of that team winning is above a pre-defined threshold, say 60%.